1. Summary

 The Global Clinical Engineering Journal is committed to maintaining the highest ethical standards throughout the editorial process, which ensures that the peer review process is impartial, transparent, and free from bias.
 All involved parties, including editors, reviewers, and authors, are expected to adhere to the following ethical guidelines:

 • Impartiality and Objectivity: All editorial decisions, including Manuscript Acceptance, Rejection, and Revisions, are grounded exclusively on scientific excellence and pertinence to the domain.
-Editors must ensure that personal relationships or professional interests will notaffect their objective decisions.
+Editors must ensure that personal relationships or professional interests will not affect their objective

 • Transparency: The journal promotes transparency in the editorial process by offering open peer review.
 All the review and manuscript processing steps will be recorded in the system, with different versions of manuscripts, review comments/reports, editor decisions, etc.